-Delicious and sweet Paleo banana bread that’s only sweetened with bananas!
-Gluten free and can be vegan, this bread is family friendly and perfect for breakfast or a snack!
+Delicious and sweet Paleo banana bread that’s only sweetened with bananas and made from coconut flour!
+Gluten free and vegan, this bread is family friendly and perfect for breakfast or a snack!

 Get ready for the best banana bread you’ve ever tasted…and it’s even PALEO!

-This homemade banana bread is completely gluten free, vegan, and is sweetened only with bananas.
+This homemade Paleo coconut flour banana bread is completely gluten free, vegan, and is sweetened only with bananas.

 Yes, I know!
 You’re probably thinking, well this won’t taste sweet at alllllll.